kaunofakultetas/gateopener-server/README.md

-# Gate opener using YOLOv7 and EasyOCR
+# Gate opener using Ultralytics YOLO11

 This repository contains the setup and deployment of gate opener with ANPR capabilities.
-The system which this project is deployed on is Ubuntu 22.04 server and utilizes NVIDIA 3060Ti graphics card.
+The system which this project is deployed on is Ubuntu 24.04.1 LTS server and running on CPU.

 <br/>
 <div align="center">